George Daly (music executive)

 Daly discovered and contracted musical artists such as The Cars, signing the band to a long-term Elektra/Asylum recording contract on a paper napkin after a live performance at Harvard University.
-The band’s self-titled first album stayed on the charts for 139 weeks and sold over six million copies in the US alone.
+The band's self-titled first album stayed on the charts for 139 weeks and sold over six million copies in the US alone.
 Daly also discovered and brought The Tubes, a surreal SF theatrical rock band, to A&M Records.
-Daly also signed Bill Manspeaker’s Green Jellÿ to BMG/Zoo.
-Green Jelly members Maynard James Keenan and Danny Carey became the band Tool on the label.
+Daly also signed Bill Manspeaker's Green Jellÿ to BMG/Zoo, then Green Jelly members Maynard James Keenan and Danny Carey formed the band Tool on his label.
 Daly has also worked professionally as a songwriter/musician with many other prominent artists and musicians, such as Roy Buchanan, Nils Lofgren and Boz Scaggs.
-Daly co-wrote Boz Scaggs’ classic "Slow Dancer" (also recorded by Rita Coolidge and Emmylou Harris) which some consider to be Scaggs' greatest musical achievement.
+Daly co-wrote Boz Scaggs' classic "Slow Dancer" (also recorded by Rita Coolidge and Emmylou Harris) which some consider to be Scaggs' greatest musical achievement.
 Daly has also worked with other artists, including Huey Lewis, Carlos Santana, and Alice Coltrane.
 Daly also worked with the family of Jimi Hendrix in producing The River of Color and Sound, an award-winning interactive multimedia biography of Carlos Santana.